cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-3.rst

 **DELIVERABLE:** Take a video of the robot leg tracking the triangular trajectory and submit it with your submission.

+**DELIVERABLE:** Review : Why do we need the damping term in PD control?
+What will happen if damping is too high?
+Too low?

 Part 6: Analyze and Improve Performance
 ---------------------------------------